Hybrid quantum-classical machine learning for generative chemistry and drug design: Methods

-The decoder works in two modes: training and inference.
+The decoder works in two modes: training and inference (generation).
 In the inference mode decoder uses preprocessing layers.
 The main part of data processing in both training and inference modes of decoder consists of Transformer decoder layers.
-Altogether, we used $5$ transformer decoder layers of the size $d_{model}=160$ (GeLU activation, dropout = $0.1$).
-The width of the feed-forward part of the layers was equal to $320$, the number of heads in MultiHead attention is $10$.
+Altogether, we used $5$ Transformer decoder layers of the size $d_{model}=160$ (GeLU activation, dropout = $0.1$).
+The width of the feed-forward part of the layers was equal to $320$, the number of heads in Multi-Head attention was $10$.

-To train the model, we used the rebalanced objective function in which the KL divergence term is multiplied by the additional small coefficient $\beta = 0.1$~\cite{yan2020rebalancing} to avoid posterior collapse problem and employed the Adam optimizer.
+To train the model, we used the rebalanced objective function, in which the KL divergence term is multiplied by the additional coefficient $\beta = 0.1$~\cite{yan2020rebalancing} to avoid posterior collapse problem, and employed the Adam optimizer.

-In contrast to the original Transformer model, we use a different learning rate schedule: we trained the model for $300$ epochs using MultiStep learning rate schedule with the initial learning rate was $6\times10^{-5}$.
-The learning rate was subsequently reduced by the factor of $0.5$ at points corresponding to $50\%$, $75\%$ and $95\%$ of the length of the training process.
+In contrast to the original Transformer model, we used a different learning rate schedule: we trained the model for $300$ epochs using MultiStep learning rate schedule with the initial learning rate equal to $6\times10^{-5}$.
+The learning rate was subsequently reduced by the factor of $0.5$ at points corresponding to $50\%$, $75\%$, and $95\%$ of the length of the training process.

 For estimation of the logarithm of the partition function of Boltzmann distribution, we used annealed importance sampling (AIS) algorithm~\cite{Neal2001AnnealedIS} during the evaluation of the model at the end of each epoch using $10$ intermediate distributions and $500$ samples.